Practice overview

 - Contributor to Paul Reed KC’s Construction All Risks Insurance, Sweet & Maxwell, published in March 2014, second Edition in 2016, third Edition in 2021.

-- Contributor to Paul Reed KC’s Construction Professional indemnity Insurance, published by Sweet and Maxwell in 2018.
+- Contributor to Paul Reed KC’s Construction Professional indemnity Insurance, published by Sweet and Maxwell in 2018, second edition in 2022.

 - Contributor to Insurance Broking Practice and the Law, edited by CMS Cameron McKenna, Informa, looseleaf.